cloudposse/docs/content/howto/geodesic/authenticate-with-leapp.md

 - Your AWS SSO "start URL", also known as your "portal URL".
 It should be very close to:
   - `https://something.awsapps.com/start`
+- The region in which AWS SSO has been deployed.
+This may or may not be the same region you will be working in.

 ##### AWS IAM User